POS 100 American National Government (3 Credits)

 POS 338H Honors American Constitutional Law II (3 Credits)

-Continuing an analysis of the social, cultural, economic and political climates having an impact and effect on contemporary political issues; the course will be the foundation for understanding America in the 21st Century.
-Beginning the analytical progre
+Continuing an analysis of the social, cultural,, economic, and political climates having an impact, on contemporary political issues.
+The course will, be the foundation for understanding America in the, 21st Century.
+Beginning the analytical progression, with the Civil War Amendments, this course will be, the gateway to an understanding of 21st Century, America.

-Examination of inferential and descriptive statistics in terms of obtaining, calculating, and interpreting statistical results applied to political questions and policy analysis, including the capabilities of the computer in analytics as applied to resear
+Examination of inferential and descriptive, statistics in terms of obtaining, calculating, and, interpreting statistical results applied to, political questions and policy analysis, including, the capabilities of the computer in analytics as, applied to research problems.

 POS 350 Organization Theory and Behavior (3 Credits)

 This course examines the structure and function of public organizations, with emphasis on theories of administrative hierarchies and evaluation of bureaucracies.
 It deals with organizational structures, functions, behavior, and performance.
-It includes th
+It includes the study and analysis of individual or group behaviors within organizational settings.

 POS 360H Honors International Relations (3 Credits)

 Examines relationships among nations relative to conflict and security, alliances, institutions, international organizations, global political economy, and emerging transnational issues such as terrorism and climate change.
-It considers traditional and no
+It considers traditional and non-traditional state and non-state actors and threats and opportunities to the global system particularly given the impact of ever-increasing technology and globalization.
+Includes a major project to fulfill the honors designation.

 POS 431H Honors Modern Political Theory (3 Credits)

-Study of major European political ideas, problems, philosophies and philosophers that have influenced and shaped the development of western society from Machiavelli to the present.
-Topics include forming and ruling states, freedom, liberty, equality, indi
+Study of major European political ideas, problems, philosophies, and philosophers that have influenced and shaped the development of western society from Machiavelli to the present.
+Topics include forming and ruling states, freedom, liberty, equality, individuality, democracy, religion, justice, and commerce.
+It identifies enduring themes, historical and current tensions, and unresolved contradictions.
+Includes additional project to fulfill the honors designation.

 POS 443 Administrative Law (3 Credits)